 This system is probably the most common type and is also referred to as rod pumping.
 This method increases pressure to bring oil to the surface using a beam pump.
 The beam pump rocks back and forth to engage sucker rods.
 As the beam pump rocks back and forth, the sucker rod equipment plunges into the wellbore to stimulate oil from the reservoir to flow through the well and up to the surface.

-The hydraulic pump method uses hydraulic pumps — usually jet pumps but sometimes reciprocating positive-displacement pumps — to bring oil to the surface.
+This method uses hydraulic pumps — usually jet pumps but sometimes reciprocating positive-displacement pumps — to bring oil to the surface.
 The surface hydraulic pump transports pressurized power fluid through tubing to the subsurface hydraulic pump.
-The subsurface hydraulic pump pumps the well fluids to the surface through parallel tubing.
+The subsurface hydraulic pump moves the well fluids to the surface through parallel tubing.

 Electric Submersible Pump

 The electric submersible pump (ESP) uses a multistage centrifugal pump system deployed below the level of the well.
 This method is usually powered by electricity, utilizing a cable running from the electricity source on the surface to the subsurface pump.
 Impellers spin, creating the requisite pressure to move oil upwards.